We read recently that the city of Baltimore is the 200th safest driving city among the most populous cities in America.

 The insurance industry at large also finds that hard braking could be the best predictor of crashes and their frequency.
 Sometimes referred to as lead foot syndrome, hard braking uses more force than normal to stop a vehicle safely.
 Allstate finds Baltimore drivers have an average of 30.6 hard braking events for every 1,000 miles driven, far exceeding the national average of 19.

-Looks like we’ve got some work to do to increase awareness of the importance of being safe and attentive behind the wheel.
+Looks like Baltimore doesn’t have the worst drivers but we’ve got some work to do to increase awareness of the importance of being safe and attentive behind the wheel.

 Here’s a start … although we doubt this is news to drivers in the Baltimore area.
 Allstate’s report identifies Interstate 695 and Interstate 295 as “risky roads” where collisions are most common.
 It’s safe to say Baltimore drivers should always be attentive and practice safe driving when traveling them.